 The following sections provide further details.

-You can use any of the following high-memory machine types, which have a higher memory capacity relative to virtual CPUs.
-High-memory machine types have 6.50 GB of RAM per virtual CPU.
+You can use any of the following standard and high-memory machine types.
+Standard machine types provide 3.75 GB of RAM per vCPU, and high-memory machine types provide 6.50 GB of RAM per virtual CPU.

 |Machine Name||Virtual CPUs||Memory (GB)||Max number of persistent disks (PDs)||Max total PD size (TB)|